haleytraub/distributed_data_project/README.md

          Call manual_PCA

-      Define a function to divide data into subsets

-      Define a function to combine the PCA of local subsets

-      Define a function to generate a dataset with certain n_samples and n_features

-      Define a function to load the iris dataset
+      Define a function to divide data into subsets Define a function to combine the PCA of local subsets Define a function to generate a dataset with certain n_samples and n_features Define a function to load the iris dataset

       Generate two random datasets

-      Create an array of the datasets
+      Create a list of the datasets
       Get the number of CPU_count

-      In the main function execution:
+      if the main execution:
+          create pool of processes with num_cores processes start timer
+          Create empty list of results

+         for each dataset in datasets:
+              Divide datasets into subset
+              Perform PCA on subsets utilizing multiprocessing
+              Combine the results of subsets
+              Add combined_results to results list

+         stop timer
+         print time taken for parallel processing

+         Convert results to a DataFrame to visualize data Print first few rows of each DataFrame

 ## 5. Example code to import and use module